TylerPollard410/TylerPollard410.github.io/_pages/home.md

 ---
-title: "Welcome to the personal portfolio of Tyler Pollard"
+title: "Welcome to the Portfolio of Tyler Pollard"
 layout: splash
 permalink: "/"
 author_profile: true